MartinRobomaze/eulers-pendulum/readme.md

 # IYPT 2023 Euler's pendulum
 This repository is a partial solution for IYPT problem number 8.
-The solution contains a presentation of the solution, experimental data and jupyter notebooks used to process data in these folders:
+The solution contains experimental data and jupyter notebooks used to process data in these folders:

 - `data` - Contains all experimental data (only processed csv files),
 - `data_processing` - contains jupyter notebook where data is processed and graphs are generated,